Record your Piano Playing using an Android or Windows device

 You’ll need to buy

 Next, you need a Microphone.
 Again, most devices have one built in, however, to my knowledge, you’ll never get a reasonable quality of sound through them – especially when playing piano.
 This is the only time I’ll say you really do need to think about external equipment.
 Luckily, there is a good range available that will work easily with a variety of different equipment.
-I use the Shure MV88 which is specifically aimed at iOS devices.
-There is, however, also a Shure MV88+ that has been designed to use with both iOS and Android/Windows devices.
+I use the Shure MV88 which, although originally specifically aimed at iOS devices now comes with a USB-C connector.
+There is a Shure MV88+ that has been designed to use with both iOS and Android/Windows devices.

 I actually have both and if you’d like to hear how they sound side by side, then you can watch this shoot-out video on my YouTube channel.